rosshpayne/ODTM/README.md

 DOM provides a simple framework and execution engine to manage the execution of your complex database maintenance operations across a network of Oracle database instances from a central server, called the DOM-server, in a safe, restartable and scalable fashion.

-Complex database operations are usually composed of mulitple SQL statements or stored procedure calls applied to one or more database objects (tables, indexes, partitions etc) where each step must complete successfuly before proceeding to the next step.
-Alternatively an operation may involve running identical steps over multiple Oracle instances concurrently.
+Complex database operations are usually composed of mulitple SQL statements and/or stored procedure calls applied to one or more database objects (tables, indexes, partitions etc) where each step must complete successfuly before proceeding to the next step.
+Alternatively, an operation may involve running identical steps over multiple Oracle instances concurrently.
 Eitherway, the more complex an operation the easier it becomes to justify the cost of configuring DOM to do it.

 The DOM framework requires each database operation be represented as a number of repeatable tasks, each implemented as a stored procedure contained in a single PL/SQL package, combined with a table containing state information to guarantee safe restarting of a failed operation.

 * The DOM architecture:

-The two server components are:
+DOM employees a singler server with multiple clients model.
+Further:

         + DOM-server  -  single database instance which contains the DOM repository, all your code and initiates all operations.
                          (In the code base this is referred as the MAIN server)